-The IGST paid on the import of goods in March 2023 could have been availed on April 2023 (i.e., IGST paid on the import of goods in the previous financial year may be availed in the subsequent financial year).
-In such cases, there would be a difference since IGST paid on March 2023 would come in Table 8G of Form GSTR-9 for FY 2022-23 whereas IGST availed on April 2023 would come in Table 8H of Form GSTR-9 of FY 2023-24.
+The IGST paid on the import of goods in March 2024 could have been availed on April 2024 (i.e., IGST paid on the import of goods in the previous financial year may have been availed in the subsequent financial year).
+In such cases, there would be a difference since IGST paid on March 2024 would come in Table 8G of Form GSTR-9 for FY 2023-24 whereas IGST availed on April 2024 would come in Table 8H of Form GSTR-9 of FY 2024-25.

-The differential figure in Table 8I would be positive for FY 2022-23 and thus not a cause of concern whereas other things remaining constant, the differential figure in Table No. 8I would be a negative value for 2023-24.
+The differential figure in Table 8I would be positive for FY 2023-24 and thus not a cause of concern whereas other things remaining constant, the differential figure in Table No. 8I would be a negative value for 2024-25.
 The reason for the same would have to be substantiated before the department since negative values may attract letters/notices from the department seeking the reason for the same.